DeanDodds/milestoneproject4/TESTING.md

 |42|Contact links|email link clicked|Opens Email pop up|![Opens email pop up](/designdocumentation/screenshots/features/maillink.png)|Pass|Works as expected|

 # Automated Testing
-I have completed automated testing my app using the built in test.py in the apps folder.
-The tests check the templte exsits the url and view resolves;
+I have completed automated testing on my app using the built in test.py in the apps folder.
+The tests check template exits the url and view resolves;
-i ran this by addeding the following tests in home app tests.py
+I ran this by adding the following tests in home app tests.py
 ```
 from django.test import SimpleTestCase
 from django.urls import reverse, resolve